 When company practices are not adequate and a resolution aims to remediate such a situation.
-Ethos will approve the resolution.
-This is notably the case for resolutions when asking companies to increase employee diversity, establish and enforce antidiscrimination introduce policies, independent monitoring of the implementation of its code of conduct, prepare a report on measures to reduce accidents, implement a policy to make medicines affordable to poor citizens, or to guarantee liberty of expression on the Internet
+Fthos will approve the resolution.
+This is notably the case for resolutions when asking companies to increase employee diversity, establish and enforce discrimination policies, introduce independent monitoring of the implementation of its code of conduct, prepare a report on measures to reduce accidents, implement a policy to make medicines affordable to poor citizens, or to guarantee liberty of expression on the Internet